openstack/freezer/README.rst

 Architecture
 ============

-Freezer architecture is simple.
-The components are:
+Freezer architectural components are the following:

 -  OpenStack Swift (the storage)
 -  freezer client running on the node you want to execute the backups or